partykit/partykit/apps/docs/src/content/docs/glossary.md

 ## Durable Object

-A piece of code running at the edge (worker) with persistant state that is infinitely scaleable (from Cloudflare).
+A piece of code running at the edge (worker) with persistent state that is infinitely scaleable (from Cloudflare).
 It is best suited for real time collaborative applications.
 [Learn more](https://www.cloudflare.com/developer-platform/durable-objects/).

 <!--
 ## Multiparty